cksystemsteaching/selfie/book.md

 Notice that the `lui` instruction does not depend on the state of the machine.
 There is nothing printed to the left of the `|-` symbol!
 After executing the `lui` instruction, register `t0` contains `0x48000` which is the immediate value `0x48` shifted to the left by 12 bits.
 The following `addi` instruction "inserts" its immediate value `0x4F0` right into these 12 bits so that `t0` contains `0x484F0` when `addi` is done, just as desired.

 What if we need to initialize 64-bit registers with values that fit into 64 bits but not 32 bits, that is, the 20 bits `lui` can handle plus the 12 bits `addi` can handle?
-This is of course also possible, it just takes a few more instructions to do that, in particular the `add` and `mul` instructions introduced below.
-We nevertheless do not show here how but encourage you to try once you know how `add` and `mul` work.
+This is of course also possible, it just takes a few more instructions to do that, in particular the arithmetic `add` and `mul` instructions introduced below.
+We nevertheless do not show here how but encourage you to try once you know how arithmetic instructions work.
 It is a nice exercise in machine programming.

+However, before introducing arithmetic instructions we expand our initialization story from registers to memory.
+Since we are now able to initialize registers to any value we like, the next question is how to do the same with memory.

 #### Memory

+TODO: introduce sd

+`sd rs2,imm(rs1)`: `memory[rs1 + imm] = rs2; pc = pc + 4` with `-2^11 <= imm < 2^11`

 `ld rd,imm(rs1)`: `rd = memory[rs1 + imm]; pc = pc + 4` with `-2^11 <= imm < 2^11`

-`sd rs2,imm(rs1)`: `memory[rs1 + imm] = rs2; pc = pc + 4` with `-2^11 <= imm < 2^11`

 #### Arithmetic